+7.3 Withdrawal from a Course

-- 7.2 For the subsequent semesters registration for the courses shall be done by the student one week before the last working day of the previous semester. - 7.3 A student can withdraw from an enrolled course at any time before the first assessment test for genuine reasons, with the approval of the Dean (Academic Affairs), on the recommendation of the Head of the Department of the student. - 7.4 A student can change an enrolled course within 10 working days from the commencement of the course, with the approval of the Dean (Academic Affairs), on the recommendation of the Head of the Department of the student.
+A student can withdraw from an enrolled course at any time before the first continuous assessment test for genuine reasons, with the approval of the Dean (Academic Affairs), on the recommendation of the Head of the Department of the student.

+7.4 A student can enroll for a maximum of 32 credits during a semester including Redo / Predo courses.

-8.0 TEMPORARY BREAK OF STUDY FROM THE PROGRAMME
+8.0 BREAK OF STUDY FROM PROGRAMME